-While the lock down has been almost entirely lifted in most of France, the COVID-19 remains present.
+The COVID-19 remains present in France and worldwide.
 It is therefore very important that everyone remains alert and respects both the barrier measures and the remaining restrictions.
+While the 2nd lock down in France has been lifted since December 15th, a curfew is in effect from 6pm to 6am on France metropolitan territory.
 As travel out France is not subject to any restriction from the French government, this article would introduce you about the rules and regulation if you travel to France during COVID-19.
 And if you are going to travel out France, make sure you check the restrictions that your destination sets.
-Don’t hesitate to contact us for more information or to help you handle your travel needs by email (email@example.com) or by phone (New York : +1 212 243 3500, Paris : + 33 1 44 06 08 70)
+Don’t hesitate to contact us for more information or to help you handle your travel needs by email (firstname.lastname@example.org) or by phone (New York : +1 212 243 3500, Paris : + 33 1 44 06 08 70).

 COVID-19 in France

 France has confirmed cases of COVID-19 throughout the country.
 Between January 24, 2020 and July 27,2020, there have been more than 180,500 confirmed cases in France.
 The last indicators, as of Jan 3rd 2021, show more than 4,000 new cases in 24h and a positivity rate of 5.4%.